serverless/serverless/docs/providers/aws/guide/serverless.yml.md

               - ''
               - - 'arn:aws:s3:::'
                 - Ref: ServerlessDeploymentBucket
+      # Optional custom name for default IAM role
+      name: your-custom-name-role
+      # Optional custom path for default IAM role
+      path: /your-custom-path/
+      # Optional IAM Managed Policies to include into the IAM Role
+      managedPolicies:
+        - arn:aws:iam:*****:policy/some-managed-policy
+      # ARN of a Permissions Boundary for the role
+      permissionsBoundary: arn:aws:iam::XXXXXX:policy/policy
+      # CloudFormation tags
       tags:
         key: value
-    deploymentRole: arn:aws:iam::XXXXXX:role/role # ARN of an IAM role for CloudFormation service.
+    # ARN of an IAM role for CloudFormation service.
 If specified, CloudFormation uses the role's credentials
+    deploymentRole: arn:aws:iam::XXXXXX:role/role
+  # Optional CF stack policy to restrict which resources can be updated/deleted on deployment
-  stackPolicy: # Optional CF stack policy.
-The example below allows updates to all resources except deleting/replacing EC2 instances (use with caution!)
+  # The example below allows updating all resources in the service except deleting/replacing EC2 instances (use with caution!)
+  stackPolicy:
     - Effect: Allow
       Principal: '*'
       Action: 'Update:*'